NanhaCoder495/Image_Search_Engine/README.md

 Key Achievements:

 Successfully integrated image search API and displayed results in a user-friendly interface.
-Implemented a search bar and filtering options to refine search results.
 Utilized JavaScript for dynamic updates and user interactions.
 Implemented responsive design for optimal viewing on various devices.